Last Updated June 17th, 2023 at 07:45 pm by Lisa

-Behind the scenes at the Tasty Food Photography Workshop with Lindsay, creator of Pinch of Yum.
+These are behind-the-scenes shots from the Tasty Food Photography Workshop with Lindsay, creator of Pinch of Yum.
 A gorgeous studio filled with light, props, and food..heaven!
-Lot’s of behind the scenes snaps taken during our awesome 2-day workshop.
+It was an awesome 2-day workshop.

 Ok, excuse me while I geek out.
 Like, a lot you guys.
 I don't really get star stuck, or even feel like I would recognize a celebrity if they were right in front of me.
 But in the food blogging world, Lindsay is a rock star.
 She and her husband Bjork started Pinch of Yum together, as early food blog "pioneers".
 They now teach thousands of people how to build their blogs as a business.